 Case 1: Nodes u and v belong to the uphill path.
 Then node s must be an (indirect) customer or sibling of node u.
-From the import routing policies in Table 1 and the export routing policy $\mathbf{r1}$ and the definition of indirect customers/siblings, we know u will propagate to (provider) node v the reachability information of s.
+From Rule r1 and the definition of indirect customers/siblings, we know u will propagate to (provider) node v the reachability information of s.

 Case 2: e(u, v) is the peer-to-peer edge.
-This case can be similarly proved as case 1 (based on the import routing policies in Table 1 and the export routing policy $\mathbf{r3}$).
+This case can be similarly proved as case 1 (based on Rule r3).

 Case 3: Nodes u and v belong to the downhill path.
 Let e(x, y) be the peer-to-peer edge along the feasible route r, and note that u is an (indirect) customer of y.
 From the proof of case 2, we know that node y learns the reachability information of s from x.
-From the export routing policy $\mathbf{r2}$ and the definition of indirect customers, node y will propagate the reachability information of s to node u, which will further export the reachability information of s to (customer) node v.
+From Rule r2 and the definition of indirect customers, node y will propagate the reachability information of s to node u, which will further export the reachability information of s to (customer) node v.

-It is critical to note that Lemma 2 only states that a feasible upstream neighbor u of neighbor v for packet M(s,d) exports to v its best route to reach source s.
+It is critical to note that Lemma 1 only states that a feasible upstream neighbor u of neighbor v for packet M(s, d) exports to v its best route to reach source s.
 Node v may choose a node other than u to reach s.
-Therefore, Lemma 2 does not imply the symmetry of best routes.
+Therefore, Lemma 1 does not imply the symmetry of best routes.
 For example, although feasible route $\langle s \dots uv \dots d \rangle$ may be the best route from s to d, route $\langle d \dots vu \dots s \rangle$ may not be the best route from d to s.

-Relying on Lemma 2, a node can identify the feasible upstream neighbors for packet M(s,d) and conduct inter-domain packet filtering as follows.
+Relying on Lemma 1, a node can identify the feasible upstream neighbors for packet M(s,d) and conduct interdomain packet filtering as follows.
 Note that the filters are defined at a node specific to each neighbor.

-Definition 5 (Inter-Domain Packet Filtering (IDPF)) Node v will accept packet M(s,d) forwarded by a neighbor node u, if and only if $\mathbf{export}(u \to v)[\{\mathbf{bestR}(u,s)\}] \neq \{\}$.
-Otherwise, the source address of the packet must have been spoofed, and the packet should be discarded by node v.
+Definition 5 (Inter-Domain Packet Filtering (IDPF)): Node v will accept packet M(s, d) forwarded by a neighbor node u, if and only if $export(u \rightarrow v)[\{bestR(u, s)\}] \neq \{\}.^3$ Otherwise, the source address of the packet must have been spoofed, and the packet should be discarded by node v.

-4.3 Correctness of IDPF
+C. Correctness of IDPF

-Theorem 3 An IDPF as defined in Definition 5 is correct.

-Proof: Without loss of generality, consider source s, destination d, and a node $v \in \mathbf{bestR}(s, d)$.as_path such that v deploys an IDPF filter.
-In order to prove the correctness of the theorem, we need to establish that v will not discard packet M(s, d) forwarded by the best upstream neighbor u, along $\mathbf{bestR}(s, d)$.
+Theorem 2: An IDPF as defined in Definition 5 is correct.
+Proof: Without loss of generality, consider source s, destination d, and a node $v \in \mathbf{bestR}(s, d)$ .as\path such that v deploys an IDPF filter.
+In order to prove the correctness of the theorem, we need to establish that v will not discard packet M(s, d) forwarded by the best upstream neighbor u, along bestR(s, d).